The I-Site "Montpellier University of Excellence" designation confirmed by the Prime Minister

 Take the exams

-A happy ending that brings to a close a four-year probationary period marked by various challenges: a mid-term evaluation in late 2019, an on-site visit in late 2021, and finally a hearing before an international jury, on January 19, of a delegation led by Philippe Augé and comprising Antoine Petit, CEO of the CNRS; Gilles Bloch, CEO of Inserm; Elisabeth Claverie de Saint Martin, CEO of CIRAD; and François Pierrot, Executive Director of I-SITE MUSE.
+A happy ending that brings to a close a four-year probationary period marked by challenges: a mid-term evaluation in late 2019, an on-site visit in late 2021, and finally a hearing before an international jury, on January 19, of a delegation led by Philippe Augé and composed of Antoine Petit, CEO of the CNRS; Gilles Bloch, CEO of Inserm; Elisabeth Claverie de Saint Martin, CEO of CIRAD; and François Pierrot, Executive Director of I-SITE MUSE.

-The consortium members presented to the international jury all the initiatives undertaken to build an internationally recognized university: the impact of research support programs, joint authorship of scientific publications, pedagogical innovations, collaborations with the socio-economic sector, international appeal, and structural changes resulting from the University of Marseille’s transition to an experimental public institution on January 1 of this year… With the results we now know.
+The consortium members presented to the international jury all the initiatives undertaken to build an internationally recognized university: the impact of research support programs, joint authorship of scientific publications, pedagogical innovations, collaborations with the socio-economic sector, international appeal, and structural changes resulting from theUM transitionUM an experimental public institution on January 1 of this year… With the results we now know.

 Building an internationally recognized university

-Ranked among the world leaders in environmental studies according to the Shanghai Ranking’s subject-specific rankings since 2018, UM has also risen from the top 400 to the top 200 in just two years in the Shanghai Ranking’s overall rankings and was recognized as the most innovative university in France according to the Reuters Global University Rankings published in October 2019.
+Ranked among the world leaders in environmental studies according to the Shanghai Ranking’s subject-specific rankings since 2018,UM also risen from the top 400 to the top 200 in just two years in the Shanghai Ranking’s overall rankings and was recognized as the most innovative university in France according to the Reuters Global University Rankings published in October 2019.
 Montpellier’s hosting of the New Africa-France Summit in October 2020—represented at the University by the Montpellier Global Days—is a perfect example of this international visibility, which positions it as the European gateway to the Global South.

-According to François Pierrot, executive director of I-SITE MUSE: “ This scientific appeal has indeed created a leverage effect for other projects, many of which have already been successful: the ExposUM project secured under the ExcellenceS Future Investment Program, the SFRI IDIL program promoting interdisciplinarity and the internationalization of education, as well as the University Innovation Cluster designation and the implementation of the Occitanie Region’s key challenges. ”
+According to François Pierrot, Executive Director of I-SITE MUSE: “ This scientific appeal has indeed created a leverage effect for other projects, many of which have already been successful: the ExposUM project secured under the ExcellenceS Future Investment Program, the SFRI IDIL program promoting interdisciplinarity and the internationalization of education, as well as the University Innovation Cluster designation and the implementation of the Occitanie Region’s key challenges.

 What now?